Shuler Hensley

 Shuler Paul Hensley (born March 6, 1967) is an American singer and actor.
+Shuler has appeared in eight Broadway productions, earning a Best Featured Actor in a Musical in 2002 for his performance as Jud Fry in the revival of Oklahoma!, along with several nominations for Drama Desk Awards and Outer Critics Circle Awards in his career.

 Early life

 Hensley was born in Atlanta, Georgia.
 The youngest of three children, Hensley grew up in Marietta, Georgia.
 His father, Sam P. Hensley Jr., is a former Georgia Tech football star, retired civil engineer and former state senator.
 His mother, Iris Hensley, (née Antley), was a ballerina, and later, Founder and Artistic Director of the Georgia Ballet ** Professional Company and school.
 Hensley had an early start in show business at the age of four when he appeared as Fritz in her production of The Nutcracker.

 He was educated at The Westminster Schools and attended the University of Georgia on a baseball scholarship.
-After attending a recital by Jessye Norman and being cast as Judge Turpin in a college production of Sweeney Todd, he decided to leave university after his sophomore year in order to study voice at the Manhattan School of Music where he majored in opera and graduated in 1989.
+After attending a recital by Jessye Norman and being cast as Judge Turpin in a college production of Sweeney Todd, he decided to transfer after his second year to the Manhattan School of Music, where he majored in opera and graduated in 1989.
 From there, he went to the Curtis Institute of Music, Philadelphia, and obtained his master's degree in 1993.